a2aaron/bf_beavers/LOOP_SPAN.md

             // Finally, add this loop_span to the loop span history add loop_span to past_loop_spans[loop_id]
+        } else if instr == EndLoop and loop is not taken {
+            // We clear the history of loop we have just broken out of. let loop_id = the loop we have just entered clear past_loop_spans[loop_id]
         }

         // Finally, run the actual instruction and continue